Toward Self-Adjusting k-ary Search Tree Networks

-By Claim \ref{clm:cost uniform}, we can simplify our $dp$ from three parameters $dp[i][j][t]$ to two $dp[l][t]$, where $l$ now signifies the length of the segment.
-By that we reduce the dynamic programming by one dimension, and, hence, we get rid of $n$ in the complexity, resulting in $O(n^2k)$.
+By Lemma \ref{clm:cost uniform}, we can simplify our $dp$ from three parameters $dp[i][j][t]$ to two $dp[l][t]$, where $l$ now signifies the length of the segment.
+Thus, we can reduce our dynamic program by one dimension and get rid of an $n$ factor, resulting in $O(n^2k)$.